Tracking the Markets

-IF THERE’S ONE FINANCIAL WEBSITE I visit more than any other, it’s markets.WSJ.com.
+IF THERE’S ONE financial website I visit more than any other, it’s The Wall Street Journal’s market data site.
 Before the stock market opens, I’ll look to see whether the S&P 500 futures indicate shares are headed higher or lower.
 During the trading day, I’ll check occasionally to see where things stand with stocks—and, if there’s been a big move, I’ll scour news sites to see what might be driving it.

 - The S&P 500’s dividend yield and price-earnings ratio.
 Today, the S&P 500 companies are collectively yielding 1.9%, versus a 50-year average of 2.9%, and they’re trading at more than 25 times reported earnings, compared with the 19.2 average for the past 50 years.
 The site also includes the P/E based on predicted operating earnings.
 I don’t pay much attention to that figure, because it’s skewed lower by overly optimistic forecasts from Wall Street analysts.